KansasCityWomeninTechnology/CodingAndCocktailsWorksheetTools/docs/tools-command-line/cmder.md

 ### Verify installation {#verify} <span class="navigate-top"><a href="#install" title="Take me to the top of section"><i class="fa fa-caret-square-o-up" aria-hidden="true"></i></a></span>
-1. Close the Cmder dialog by typing "exit" and pressing **Enter** or by clicking on the X in the upper right corner.
+1. Close the Cmder dialog by typing `exit` and pressing **Enter** or by clicking on the **X** in the upper right corner.

 1. Search for "cmder" in your taskbar.
 Windows should suggest "Cmder.exe Desktop app" as a best match.
 Right click on it and click on **Run as administrator**.
 A User Account Control dialog will pop up.
 Click **Yes**.
+If your only option after a right click is **Open file location**, select it and then right click on cmder.exe to run as administrator.

    {% hint style='danger' %}
 Always run Cmder as administrator.
 Doing so will ensure Cmder has file access it needs for session worksheets.